 The slow growth of reason in the human being’s mind is fraught with dangers and detours.
 None of us escape unharmed.
 We all start out as fools, about to walk right over a cliff and not even noticing that this cliff is real.
 It is a cliché to say that young people do not really think they are going to die.
 I suggest they have bought a childhood version of our culture’s background mythology, in our case Christianity.
 They really believe if they were to die – in a flaming car crash, or an overdose, or a romantic suicide, or any of the number of other classic expressions of adolescent angst – it would just be going to heaven.
 They have no mental capacity, as yet, to comprehend the more adult understanding of the mythic message.

-The adult understanding has god and nature not so separated.
-It is closer to the god of Spinoza, the god of Einstein.
+The adult understanding has God and nature not so separated.
 The adult understanding accepts that people really die and that dead means dead; it accepts the evidence of the senses.
-The working of guilt and shame, regret and sorrow are no longer seen as little problems that can be healed with a quick kiss or a band-aid.
+Whatever eternal life might exist, exists transcendentally, beyond time and space as we know them.
+Spiritualists and mediums are cesspools of superstition, dead is dead.
+For a mature adult the working of guilt and shame, regret and sorrow are no longer seen as little problems that can be healed with a quick kiss or a band-aid or a heap of Cosmic Foo Foo fairy dust.
 The real pain in our lives is just there, a natural element of the circumstances of our day to day lives as they have unfolded through the years.

 The adult has enshrined whatever bit of rationality they have within their cognitive structures.
 The evolution of the mind assures that the adaptations to the environment required for survival take precedent over enthusiasms that threaten the integrity of the body.
 Children, of course, lack this development and that makes them easy targets for religious manipulation.
 Bomb vests anyone?